-If the project is a collaboration, provide the following information on a separate page as a supplement to the cover page.
+If a multi-institutional team is submitting collaborative applications, provide the following information on a separate page as a supplement to the title page.

-- List all collaborating institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the collaboration. - Include a description of each collaborating institution's facilities, equipment, and resources that will be made available to the collaborative group. - If applicable, explain how students and junior researchers will be trained and mentored by the collaborators. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
-Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.
+- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a description of each institution's facilities, equipment, and resources that will be made available to the team. - If applicable, explain how students and early-stage researchers will be trained and mentored by senior researchers. - Include a table modeled on the following chart providing summary budget information from all institutions.
+Provide the total costs of the budget request in each year for each institution and totals for all rows and columns. - If necessary, appropriately add rows for additional Co-PI(s).